k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ### Create secret for read/write access to an S3 bucket

-Before installing the k8ssandra cluster, we need to supply credentials so that Medusa has read/write access to an AWS S3 bucket, which is where the backup will be stored.
-Medusa supports local, Amazon S3, Google Cloud Storage (GCS), and Azure buckets.
+Before installing the k8ssandra cluster, we need to supply credentials so that Medusa for Apache Cassandra has read/write access to an AWS S3 bucket, which is where the backup will be stored.
+Medusa for Apache Cassandra supports local, Amazon S3, Google Cloud Storage (GCS), and Azure buckets.
 At this time, K8ssandra exposes configurations for S3 and GCS.
 The example in this topic uses an S3 bucket.

 {{% alert title="Note" color="info" %}}
-See [AWS S3 setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md) on the Medusa wiki for more details for configuring S3.
+See [AWS S3 setup](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md) on the Medusa for Apache Cassandra wiki for more details for configuring S3.
 {{% /alert %}}

 Start by creating a secret with the credentials for the S3 bucket.